Not got enough time? Get this blog post as a handy FREE ebook right now!

 That’s it!
 You’re all set!

-The meeting will sit in the correct time slot in your calendar, and there won’t be any screw-ups when you get to San Francisco (assuming you don’t come from there in the first place of course!)
+The meeting will sit in the correct time slot in your calendar, and there won’t be any screw-ups when you get to the gaming event that you’re heading to (assuming you don’t come from there in the first place of course!)